 If it’s just kind of normal, then like a lived in the house, and then that’s going to be the owner’s responsibility.

 That’s something to remember about rental houses when you’re in these.

 When you own rental houses, these are things that you’re just going to have to deal with and this is called the turn.

-So, now we present this to the tenant, we present it to the owner.
+So, now we present this to the resident, we present it to the owner.

-We take out however much money of the tenant’s security deposit for the cleaning of the house.
+We take out however much money of the resident’s security deposit for the cleaning of the house.